long-olivia/rag-fact-checker/README.md

 2. Decide which factual claims are worthy of verification (see: [VeriScore](https://arxiv.org/html/2406.19276v1), a newer version of the FactScore framework)
 3. [Situational] For larger retrieved contexts, break down the retrieved citation text into chunks and rank according to relevance for each fact.
 4. Evaluate each fact against the retrieved context or relevant chunks, outputting a decision label signifying whether the citation supports the claim: True / False (or a popular alternative: "Supports", "Refutes", and "Irrelevant").
+5. For generative models, provide an explanation of each label decision ([Neema & Toni, 2020](https://arxiv.org/abs/2011.03870)).
-5. In practice, the result is passed over either to an LLM loop that will regenerate the response (in case of factual errors) or an evaluation score.
+6. In practice, the result is passed over either to an LLM loop that will regenerate the response (in case of factual errors) or an evaluation score.

 ## Source datasets
 Data will be collected and transformed from the following sources, potentially among other: